 8. Diabetes: Eating too much sugar can lead to type 2 diabetes later in life.
 Diabetes is a disease that affects the body’s ability to regulate blood sugar levels.

-10. Hyperactivity: Since sugar is absorbed into the blood very quickly, high sugar consumption causes blood sugar levels to shoot up.
+10. Hyperactivity: Since sugar is absorbed into the blood very quickly, high sugar consumption causes the blood sugar levels to shoot up.
 This leads to higher adrenaline levels and causes hyperactivity in children.

 11. Poor Dietary Habits: Consuming excess salt and sugar as a baby leads to a pattern of poor dietary choices later in life.
-This, in turn, causes lifestyle diseases like obesity, diabetes and hypertension.
+This, in turn, causes lifestyle diseases like obesity, diabetes, and hypertension.

-12. Avoiding Breast Milk: If babies begin to like the taste of salt and sugar, they may avoid or reject breast milk.
+12. Rejecting Breast Milk: If babies begin to like the taste of salt and sugar, they may avoid or reject breast milk.
 This is detrimental to the growing baby, as breast milk contains several vital nutrients essential for the baby’s growth and development.

 Here are the answers to a few frequently asked questions about salt and sugar intake in babies: